 A contention lies in the distinction between Drosera peltata and gracilis.
 Drosera peltata was originally described from plants in the Sydney region by Thunberg in 1797.
 These plants are therefore Drosera peltata in the strict sense.
 Some authors consider that the type specimen for Drosera gracilis (from Arthur’s Lake in Tasmania) are identical to the Sydney plants and so consider Drosera gracilis to be a subspecies of Drosera peltata.
 Others make a distinction, mostly based on seed morphology, coloration and stature.

 Drosera peltata, as originally described, grows in heathy sandstone substrates within the Sydney region and surrounds.
 A basal rosette is sometimes absent or reduced in flowering sized plants.
 The species has a slender stem and crescent shaped leaves, both usually coloured olive green to bronze in good light.
 The inflorescence is held with considerable distance between the last set of leaves.
+The flower buds are well spaced apart.
 The sepals are somewhat variable but are ovate-elliptical and hairy.
 The sepal hairs of the plants in Northern Sydney are thick and mostly do not have glands at their tip.
-I have not observed the seed in person.
+The seed is oval in shape, with a sharp point at one extremity and a very small lobed point at the other extremity.
 The plants are tall, growing over 30 cm and are usually self supporting or lean on surrounding vegetation.

 Drosera peltata is distinguished from Drosera gracilis by the shape of the seed (those of D. peltata are rounded and ‘lemon’ shape whereas those of D. gracilis feature a long, tapering appendage at one extremity).
 D. peltata is also generally taller than D. gracilis (D. peltata usually grows above 30 cm whereas D. gracilis tends to max out at around 20 cm).